 Man sins against God

 Man was created by God and in His image, but because of sin, all are corrupted.
 By nature and by choice, man rebels against God (Romans 3:12), is separated from Him (Romans 3:23), and is spiritually dead (Romans 6:23).
 Man is born under God’s condemnation and will ultimately face His wrath.
 Because sin is at the core of man’s nature, resulting in death and separation from God, he is helpless, hopeless, incapable and unwilling to be reconciled to his creator.

 God has provided

-God’s eternal remedy for man’s hopeless state was the Son of God, Jesus Christ.
-As God in the flesh, He lived the life we could not live (1 John 3:5), died the death we deserve to die (1 Peter 2:24), and conquered the enemy we cannot conquer (Revelation 1:18).
+God’s eternal remedy for man’s hopeless condition is Jesus Christ, the Son of God.
+As God in flesh, He lived the life we could not live (1 John 3:5), died the death we deserve to die (1 Peter 2:24), and conquered the enemy we cannot conquer (Revelation 1:18).
 Jesus came to live in righteousness so as to offer Himself a sinless sacrifice, bearing the wrath of God on our behalf, thus satisfying the justice of God (Isaiah 53:1-10).
 Jesus is the propitiation for our sins (1 John 2:2) that allows our God of justice to extend mercy to undeserving mankind.